Bully (mascot): Bully

 Ptolemy's littermate became the first mascot called "Bully" shortly after Sasse's team beat mighty Army 13–7 at West Point that same year, perhaps the greatest victory in MSU football history.
 But Bully (retroactively named "Bully I") earned other fame the hard way, in November 1939 when he was struck and killed by a campus bus.
-The students held a funeral for Bully that so elaborate that it was covered by LIFE magazine.
+The students held a funeral for Bully so elaborate that it was covered by LIFE magazine.
 Bully I was buried under the bench at the Scott Field 50-yard line.

 Bully II ("Beau Legg", 1939–1940) was donated by Jayn Legg of Gulfport and served as mascot from 1939 until 1940, even presiding over an Orange Bowl win during his tenure, until he too met a tragic end after being struck by a bus.
 An elaborate funeral was also held in his honor, and he was interred at Hull Hall facing College Drive.

 Bully III (1942) was donated to Mississippi State by J.W.
 Parker of West Point in March 1942, but little information exists as to his tenure as mascot, as he is never mentioned again after the July 1942 edition of The Reflector.

 Bully IV ("Big Dog on Campus," 1942–?), called "B-Dog" for short, was purchased from Webster Kennels (the same kennel that bred Ptolemy and Bully I) in August 1942, but no record exists as to how long he served as mascot.

 Bully V was a brindle bulldog purchased in July 1945 from a Greenwood resident by then-student body president David L. Cline.
 Despite his mascot status, the student newspaper was running advertisements to find him a home by January 1946.
 He served as mascot through March 1947 and died in 1951 due to "lack of exercise."
 He ended his tenure with a 14-5 (.736) overall record.